divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 13 - Sunday | At home work #
 I wanted to add a bit of a tutorial to the game for explaining the controls so I created a text class.
-I realized that there were some similarities between the `Text` and `Block` classes, and the obstacles I plan to add will likley have the same similarities, so I made an `Obstacle` class with properties and methods that every type of obstacle in the game should have.
+I realized that there were some similarities between the `Text` and `Block` classes, as well as the obstacles I plan to add, so I made an `Obstacle` class with properties and methods that every type of obstacle in the game should have.
 It's only a template so the class itself won't ever be used, just inherited.
 Level one and two are pretty much complete, they don't have much content at all, but thats intentional because they only exist to explain the controls.

 ### Things Added: